Langney

+Etymology

 The etymology of Langney is from the Anglo-Saxon root for Long (lang) and Island (ey).
 Other local place names contain the suffix 'ey' with this historic meaning because the sea level was rather higher in the pre-Conquest period and areas of higher land stood out as 'islands' or rather 'eys'.
 Pevensey shares the same etymology.
 Langney proper - the 'Long Island' - thus refers to the higher part i.e. where the shopping centre now is.

+Langney Priory

 Langney contains the Grade II Listed Langney Priory.
 The oldest part of this building dates to the twelfth century.
 It was built by Cluniac monks from the very much larger Priory of St Pancras at Lewes.
 This lesser building at Langney was thus a monastic grange of the senior house.
-Langney Priory which had been scheduled for demolition in the 1950s is at 2019 undergoing redevelopment and can be visited at community open days.
+Langney Priory which had been scheduled for demolition in the 1950s was as of 2019 undergoing redevelopment.

+Local governance

 Since the boundary changes of 2002 the Langney village became part of St. Anthony's ward, Langney point became part of Sovereign ward and the remaining northern part of Langney became the new Langney ward.
 As of 2017 the Langney ward was held by the Liberal Democrats and represented by Cllrs Harun Miah, Alan Shuttleworth and Troy Tester at Eastbourne Borough Council and Cllr Alan Shuttleworth at East Sussex County Council.

+Community

 Langney has grown in recent years (especially since 1970) and is contiguous to Langney Point, which mainly comprises newer properties built on shingle.
 These properties extend down to the English Channel and the original Eastbourne "Promenade" has been extended eastwards to Langney Point.
 North of old Langney Village is naturally known as "North Langney" which, once again, consists mainly of newer housing, but there are a few older properties which have seen a considerable change to the local landscape from farmland to suburbia.